-The Professional Level II program comprises 16 semester units, but four units may be from approved non-university activities.
+The Professional Clear Level II program is comprised of 16 semester units, but four units may be from approved non-university activities.
 Each candidate will be required to complete the fieldwork course that accompanies four of the six seminar courses or to identify approved non-university activities to meet the fieldwork course requirements, participate in those activities, and evaluate the effectiveness of those activities in meeting the performance goals outlined in the Professional Level II Induction Plan.
 This program design also allows each candidate to select specialization courses from those required for the Cross-cultural, Language and Academic Development (CLAD), educational computing, Reading Certificate courses, school health education, and graduate research.
-Candidates for the Level II Credential are recommended by the University.